 Norwegian Air Shuttle operating with the trade name as “Norwegian” located in Scandinavia.
 Stands amongst 3rd largest airline in terms of low cost carrier in Europe and ranks 8th amongst the other airlines in terms of passenger travelled in Europe.
 Norwegian Airlines IATA code is “DY”.

 Norwegian Air Shuttle was established on 22nd January 1993 by the Busy Bee employees in order to take over the regional airline services with a workforce of 50 and currently has over 5500 employees.

 Norwegian Airline has its largest base at Oslo Airport and its other bases are at Alicante, Barcelona, Gran Canaria (Las Palmas), Madrid, Malaga, Tenerife in Spain; Bergen, Stavanger, Trondheim in Norway; Stockholm in Sweden; Copenhagen in Denmark; Helsinki in Finland; London Gatwick Airport in United Kingdom.

 Norwegian Air Shuttle Subsidiaries

-Norwegian Long Haul Airlines operates long distance flights to Asia and North America using Boeing 787 Dreamliners as its carrier flights.
+Norwegian Long Haul Airlines operates long-distance flights to Asia and North America using Boeing 787 Dreamliners as its carrier flights.
 Its main base is located in London Gatwick Airport in UK.
-And other bases are at Barcelona, Copenhagen, Oslo-Gardermoen, Paris-Charles de Gaulle, Rome-Fiumicino and Stockholm-Arlanda.
+And other bases are in Barcelona, Copenhagen, Oslo-Gardermoen, Paris-Charles de Gaulle, Rome-Fiumicino, and Stockholm-Arlanda.

 Norwegian Air International operates scheduled flight services within Europe and to North America using Boeing 737-800 aircraft.